svenssonjoel/svenssonjoel.github.com/pages/src/nexys-a7-vga-2/index.md

 holds an image.
 I thought it would be good to plot a picture that we know what it is supposed to look like in order to spot if anything is not working as it should.
 So I located a screenshot from the old Wolfenstein 3d game.
-The image was 640x480 though and the resolution I want to plot in (for sentimental reasons) is 320x200 indexed graphics with a one byte color index per pixel.
+The image was 640x480 though, and the resolution I want to plot (for sentimental reasons) is 320x200 indexed graphics with a one byte color index per pixel.
 The screenshot had to be converted...